needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 * Moves the selected collection to the specified parent collection.
 * Prints a message to the console on success.

+#### Known issues

+* Nesting a collection on creation or by moving it results in the collection being unusable.
+It cannot be moved again or deleted and assets cannot be added or removed from it.
+This is a known issue and will be fixed in a future release.

 ### Add an asset to a collection

 To add an asset to a collection, open the `AssetManagementBehaviour` script you created and add the following code to the end of the class: